astroumd/lmtoy/docs/cheatsheet.md

         ./$PID.run1.sh

-   and once combinations are deemed safe again,
+   and once combinations are deemed safe again, (they are not yet)

         ./$PID.run2.sh